Generalizations of the Eierlegende-Wollmilchsau: Properties of geminal orbit closures

-\begin{ex} If $(X,\omega)\in \cH(0)$, the quotient by the two torsion subgroup is not a good map, even though every cylinder is contained in the preimage of its image.
-This is an extremely special example. \end{ex}
+\begin{ex} If $(X,\omega)\in \cH(0)$, the quotient by the two torsion subgroup is not a good map, even though every cylinder is contained in the preimage of its image; see Figure \ref{F:2quotient}.
+This is an extremely special example.